Updated: 10/30/2018 | October 30th, 2018

 My family and friends disagreed and told me that traveling would be a huge mistake.
 They didn’t think I was strong enough to deal with unfamiliar situations and were convinced I would be home within a week.
-In a way, their lack of faith in me spurred me on.
-I wanted to prove that I wasn’t as weak as they thought I was.
+In a way, their belief that was too scared to travel and their lack of faith in me spurred me on.
+I wanted to prove that I wasn’t as weak and as they thought I was.

-Dealing with anxiety before you leave to travel
+Step #1: Dealing with anxiety before you travel

-Here’s how to calm your mind and get yourself out on the road.
+Here’s how to calm your mind, get over your anxiety, and get yourself out on the road:

 Imagine yourself in that place, living the life you’ve dreamed, without any anxiety in sight.
 These positive affirmations will calm you down, and doing it repeatedly helps you grasp the idea that you can successfully travel the world.

 Imagine your life a year from now – What will happen if you decide to cancel your trip?
 It’s likely that a year from now, you’ll find yourself thinking, Damn, I had the chance to travel and I didn’t take it.
 It was the fear of living with regrets that forced me to take a chance and leave.